Frequently asked questions

 And the best part – it’s 100% free!
 Check it out at www.coramdeo.com

 These trips are largely about discipleship.
-Our model for Encounter and Engage teams is about ensuring the discipleship process doesn’t end when the teams return to NZ and disband.
+Our model for Encounter teams are about ensuring the discipleship process doesn’t begin the day they jump on the plane or end when the teams return to NZ and disband.
 In fact, we think one problem in many short-term mission experiences is precisely the fact that the teams disband.
 So, rather than forming teams ourselves, we help resource pre-existing groups – a youth group, members of a local church, a small group – empowering them to go and experience the world together.
 You journey together while still in New Zealand, you journey together while overseas, and most importantly, you continue to journey together when you return home.

 What about me?